 As 1984 rolled around, it became clear that another co-lead wouldn’t be enough for Murphy.
 He was paid $1m for a week’s shooting as a “strategic guest star” on the egregious Dudley Moore vehicle Best Defense.
 If his presence now seems as if he was parachuted in to lend some credibility to a frankly whiffy feature that’s because this was exactly the case.
 The film suffered ignominy at the box office and is largely forgotten by audiences.

-Meanwhile, Dan Ackroyd had written the Winston Zeddemore part in Ghostbusters (1984) with Murphy in mind after the pair hit it off making Trading Places.
-Murphy declined in order to take the role in Beverly Hills Cop, while Ernie Hudson ended up playing Zeddemore, albeit in a much smaller part than Murphy would have had.
+Meanwhile, Dan Aykroyd recalls writing the Winston Zeddemore part in Ghostbusters (1984) with Murphy in mind – although director Ivan Reitman has disputed this – after the pair hit it off making Trading Places.
+Murphy has said he declined it in order to take the role in Beverly Hills Cop.
+It was Ernie Hudson who ended up playing Zeddemore, albeit in a much smaller part than Murphy might have had.”

 As it transpired, this worked out well for Murphy.
 Streetwise Detroit cop Axel Foley was his first lead role and remains his most famous character; Beverly Hills Cop may even be his best film.
 It’s a fine fish-out-of-water romp full of ace wisecracks, incompetent and uptight Cali cops (John Ashton and Judge Reinhold) and a sleek, none-more-80s synth score from Harold Faltermeyer.
 Steven Berkoff is on fine form as a nefarious art gallery owner, and Gilbert R. Hill’s Inspector Todd may just be the best angry cop on the big screen.
 His incandescent locker room exchange with Foley and the more circumspect scene where he orders the latter to attend the hospital make the film worth watching by themselves.